Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

-Carissa's mental (and life) coach has a sports psychology background and helped her sports-specific moments.
+Carissa's mental (and life) coach has a sports psychology background and helped her with sports-specific moments.

-Her father, Chris, also shared swimming techniques he used in the past.
+Her father, Chris, also shared the swimming techniques he had used in the past.

-With time, Carissa Moore learned to be in the present and not worry about what happened in the past or control what's out of your control in the future.
+With time, Carissa Moore learned to be in the present and not worry about what happened in the past or control what was out of her control in the future.

 To overcome that inner anxiety, she embraced several techniques and started to take a deep breath before talking to herself rationally and adopting rational thinking.